 Filing of the Adoption Request

-The first step in your stepparent adoption is to file an Adoption Request with the presiding California court.
-This is a form asking you to provide information about you, the child, your relation to the child, and any other information relating to parents and other guardians in the child’s life which will be relevant to the adoption determination.
+The first step in your stepparent adoption is to file an Adoption Request in the county you reside in.
+ALG handles stepparent adoptions in Los Angeles, Orange, Riverside, San Bernardino, San Diego, and Ventura counties.
+An Adoption Request is a form asking you to provide information about you, the child, your relation to the child, and any other information relating to parents and other guardians in the child’s life which will be relevant to the adoption determination.

 Investigation by Social Services